Merchant (calypsonian): Personal life

 Merchant's home, a squatter's shack, was demolished by the government at "four o’ clock in the morning", according to his 1980 calypso "Who Squatting?"
 The pain of the experience reportedly led him to break down while performing the song.
-His money problems were exacerbated by his cocaine addiction, so despite the fact that Merchant was "was the largest single recipient of royalties" from the Copyright Organisation of Trinidad and Tobago.
+His money problems were exacerbated by his cocaine addiction, so despite the fact that Merchant "was the largest single recipient of royalties" from the Copyright Organisation of Trinidad and Tobago.

 According to Ballantyne, while his addiction was at its worst, Merchant was willing to "all but [give] many of his songs" in exchange for quick cash.

 Merchant was diagnosed with HIV/AIDS in 1994 when Elias checked him in to a rehabilitation facility, Rebirth House, to help with his cocaine addition.
 Few people in Trinidad and Tobago were open about their HIV+ status in the 1980s and 1990s, and his openness about his status helped draw attention to the AIDS epidemic.

 Merchant died from AIDS-related illness on May 19, 1999.

 He was married to Ruthlyn Dickson-Boxhill.
 Their son, soca artiste Nesta Boxhill, performs under the sobriquet Sekon Sta.